by Alex Poznyak

 Quite a few projects were made there.
 Many bands rehearsed at this spot.
 Eventually, having my studio in a small town in addition to living in a different city made me think of what I should do next.

 In 2017, I found an opportunity to move to Berlin.
-Within the last year, I’ve discovered the perfect place for a new studio.
+Within the first year, I’ve discovered the perfect place for a new studio.
 Of course, it is not as big as the studio back in Ukraine, but my focus has also changed from a big live rehearsal and recording studio to a small production facility.
 I’ve brought all my best gear from Ukraine and added new equipment since I’ve been here.
 Now I have a perfect facility for recording live drums, an impressive array of guitar amplifiers, great microphones, and a real analog console with my day-to-day usage outboard equipment.
 Now It's the perfect place for writing my own music and helping you with your music projects!

 Now you can find the kHz Records studio in Art-traktiv Berlin.
 Contact me to discuss our possible collaboration: